jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 ;;   basic event handlers to persist input values
 ;;   add handler for login button
 ;;   add logic for missing email & password
+;;   includes the when-let failure
 ;;   update set-x handlers to transition back to ready ;; TODO refer to previous diagram?

 Please take a look at the rest of [this sample's code]() to see how the AJAX calls are made, etc.

+## Interceptors -or- DRY it -or- ??

+;; TODO Do we want to show the interceptor refactor here?
+;; TODO Or should we have one section for all the code, then one for doing it ;; with interceptors?

 ## Final Thoughts -or- Thanks for Logging In!